Azure/acs-engine/docs/kubernetes/features.md

 ## Custom VNET

 ACS Engine supports deploying into an existing VNET.
 Operators must specify the ARM path/id of Subnets for the `masterProfile` and  any `agentPoolProfiles`, as well as the first IP address to use for static IP allocation in `firstConsecutiveStaticIP`.
 Please note that in any azure subnet, the first four and the last ip address is reserved and can not be used.
-Additionally, to prevent source address NAT'ing within the VNET, we assign to the `vnetCidr` property in `masterProfile` the CIDR block that represents the usable address space in the existing VNET.
+Additionally, each POD now gets the IP address from the Subnet.
+As a result, for the master nodes, enough IP addresses (equal to `ipAddressCount`) should be available beyond `firstConsecutiveStaticIP`.
+By default, the `ipAddressCount` has a value of 30, and can be changed if desired.
+Furthermore, to prevent source address NAT'ing within the VNET, we assign to the `vnetCidr` property in `masterProfile` the CIDR block that represents the usable address space in the existing VNET.

 See below profiles as an example: